-This topic has been a subject of personal study for over half of my life so I highly doubt these thoughts are original to me.
-Like most speakers and writers, the many books, blogs, and sermons that I have read in my life are baked through my mind and now have the flavor of my own words.
+This topic has been a subject of personal study for over half of my life, so I doubt these thoughts are original to me.
+Like most speakers and writers, the books, blogs, and sermons I have read in my life are baked through my mind.
 Since I’m not claiming originality, feel free to have a few bites, and cite the source baker if you recognize their works.

 - A married leader should improve their spouse’s life.
 A wife should like herself, have confidence, and a sense of destiny, because of her husband’s loving leadership.
 A husband should believe in his ability to provide, protect, and parent because of his wife’s respectful and life-giving leadership.